MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 ## 0. Data-Source
 https://survey.stackoverflow.co/

-It does not seem to be possible to gather the data automatically with a script due to changing link structures.
+Sadly, it does not seem to be possible to gather the data automatically with a script due to changing link structures.

 Examples:
 - https://info.stackoverflowsolutions.com/rs/719-EMH-566/images/stack-overflow-developer-survey-2022.zip